 The VOICES Program at Dartmouth

-The VOICES program represents a commitment to presenting work of particular relevance to Dartmouth's minority communities, to expanding and enriching the repertoire of Department offerings by regularly including significant theatrical works by artists of color, and to creating a highly visible artistic initiative that celebrates the diversity at the center of the Dartmouth community.
+The Department of Theater’s VOICES program aims to create an artistic space that honors creativity, diversity, and inclusion.
+VOICES is committed to presenting and creating work of particular relevance to underserved communities, to expanding and enriching the repertoire of department offerings, and to celebrating the diversity at the core of the Dartmouth community.

 Spring 2016: Sponsored guest artist Deena Selenow's residency, to direct Theater Major Carene Mekertichyan's honors thesis production of For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf by Ntozake Shange.
 Recently named a "Person to Watch" by American Theater Magazine, Selenow's directing credits include Riot/Rebellion for the Watts Village Theater Company,Toxicos at the REDCAT New Original Works Festival, and In Case of Emergency for the Chalk Repertory Theatre.

 Fall 2016: Sponsored guest artist Tazewell Thompson's residency to direct the Fall Term MainStage production of Intimate Apparel by Lynn Nottage.
 An international director of opera and theater, Thompson's credits include Lincoln Center Theatre, Glimmerglass Opera, Washinton National Opera, Everyman Theatre, and Arena Stage.
 The production process included a panel discussion on the poetry and politics of playwright Lynn Nottage; panel members included Thompson, Dartmouth faculty member Chante Mouton Kinyon, and Soyica Diggs Colbert of Georgetown University.
 In addition to directing, Thompson also served as a professional mentor for the Fall Term student production of Circle Mirror Transformation.